blauharley/LoremImageCryptonator/README.md

 	<li>Necessary Options</li>
 	<ul>
-		<li>Text: String that should be inserted into a image.</li>
+		<li><b>text</b>: String that should be inserted into a image.</li>
 	</ul>

 	<li>Optional Options:</li>
 	<ul>
-		<li>Mode: 'fast' and 'slow'.
+		<li><b>mode</b>: 'fast' and 'slow'.
 When mode 'fast' is selected each sign is put into a whole pixel.
 It's faster than 'slow' because 'slow' puts each bit of each sign into the LSB (least significant bit) of each pixel successively.
 When 'slow'-mode is selected each signs takes put eight pixel of the image partly but it has got a very low effect on the image.
 		      So 'fast'-mode is faster and has to alter less pixels of the image but depending on the text-size there is a chance that a user might see that some image-sections look different in comparison with other sections.
 Furthermore when using 'fast'-mode there can be saved more signs into an image than using 'slow'-mode.(Standard: 'slow')</li>
 			<br/>
 				Advantages of 'fast'-mode: